Are you wondering, I bought a domain, now what?

 This is where you need a WordPress theme.

-So, for beginners I suggest Elegant themes.
+I suggest Elegant themes (they also have a cool Elegant themes discount for you).
 They are really great in design, come with inbuilt drag & drop editor that helps you build homepage and design your blog without a single line of coding.
 Check out my in-depth elegant themes review here.

-With Elegant themes you get access to 87 themes (+ plugins) for just $69 which is less than $1 each.
-Needless to say, they are the #1 theme sellers in the Word.
+With Elegant themes you get access to 87 premium themes (+ plugins) for just $69 which is less than $1 each.
+Needless to say, they are the #1 theme sellers in the world.

 Sometimes, you simply want a landing page (a landing page is an online portal, say a one-page website, that has just one goal of converting your visitors and making them do your desired task).